urmel79/IO_esp8266_oled_gps_lora_gh/README.md

 ## Visual impression

-Here you can see one of two test module on breadboard:
+Here you can see one of two test modules build on breadboard:

 ![Breadboard Layout](./doc/images/Testboard.jpeg)